It’s summer in Barcelona, temperatures are pushing 35, and the list of wants is low:

 Again, the lines here get ridiculous so make sure you buy your tickets in advance.

-If you’re staying in Barcelona and looking for a one day ticket you can save 5% buying your combined waterpark + bus ticket via the office of Barcelona Turisme by clicking the button below:
+If you’re staying in Barcelona and looking for a one day ticket you can save 5% buying your combined waterpark + bus ticket via the office of Barcelona Turisme by clicking the button below (links will be suspended until spring 2018):

 If you just need Portaventura water park tickets without transport you can get them using the button below: